 All without changing any part of the workout itself!!

-The bottom line is that you now know that there are 3 things preventing you from maximizing the time you spend working out and you have the potential to unlock your physical performance and enhance your workouts by building a stronger connection to your muscles, increasing your functional range of motion and building massive coordination!
+The bottom line is that you now know three things are preventing you from maximizing your time working out.
+You have the potential to unlock your physical performance and enhance your workouts by building a stronger connection to your muscles, increasing your functional range of motion, and building massive coordination!

-If you want to improve your movement, check out the program that Sylvia Favela and myself created, called Bodyweight Flow, here.
+If you want to improve your movement, check out the program Sylvia Favela and I created called Bodyweight Flow.